Renzo vs ether.fi (2026): Full Comparison

 TVL and liquidity

-ether.fi holds $6B TVL compared to Renzo ’s $1.2B.
-The 5× difference means ether.fi offers deeper liquidity for swapping, lending, and exiting positions.
+ether.fi holds $3.3B TVL compared to Renzo ’s $0.09B.
+The roughly 35× difference means ether.fi offers deeper liquidity for swapping, lending, and exiting positions.
 Larger TVL also signals stronger protocol adoption and trust among restakers.

 Chain coverage